 Successful outcomes in counselling and psychotherapy are dependent on the quality of the therapeutic relationship.
-You must be able to find a counselling practitioner whom you trust and feel safe working alongside.
-With this in mind, your first thirty-minute session is available free of charge, giving us a chance to meet one another beforehand, and help you determine whether my practice suits you.
+Therefore, you must find a counselling practitioner whom you trust and feel safe working alongside.
+With this in mind, your first thirty-minute session is available free of charge, giving us a chance to meet one another beforehand, and help you determine whether my practice suits you and your individual needs.

 This initial meeting can take place via Zoom or face-to-face (currently unavailable).
 These initial meetings enable us to address any questions you may have about the counselling or psychotherapeutic process and what the procedure entails.
 We can also go over what you'd like to achieve in your therapy.
 You're under no obligation to return.

 Counselling and psychotherapy sessions are typically fifty minutes in length and £40 per appointment.
 Concessionary rates are available for clients on low income or unemployed.
 Concessions operate on a sliding scale, and therefore the fee will vary depending on your financial and vocational circumstances.

 For counselling, appointments are scheduled for the same time and day every week to maintain consistency.
 However, while sessions are usually conducted weekly for counselling, further sessions will be scheduled during the same week for psychotherapy.
 Therefore, sessions are ordinarily conducted two to four times a week if you elect to work with me psychotherapeutically.
 Still, you will only pay for two of these sessions within that week.